fasterthanlime/semester-project/report.md

 Similarly, when declaring variables of a generic type (inside a generic class, for example), they are allocated on the heap.
-Although the memory is eventually reclaimed by the garbage collector [^2], it incurs some additional processing (housekeeping done by the garbage collector) that would not be necessary if the variable was simply allocated on the stack.
+Although the memory is eventually reclaimed by the garbage collector [^gc], it incurs some additional processing (housekeeping done by the garbage collector) that would not be necessary if the variable was simply allocated on the stack.

-[^2]: rock uses the Boehm garbage collector: <http://www.hpl.hp.com/personal/Hans_Boehm/gc/>
+[^gc]: rock uses the Boehm garbage collector: <http://www.hpl.hp.com/personal/Hans_Boehm/gc/>

 ## Conversion

-When generic variables are used in a match, or explicitly cast to a non-generic type[^3], some pointer trickery is required in the generated C code.
+When generic variables are used in a match, or explicitly cast to a non-generic type[^unsafe-casts], some pointer trickery is required in the generated C code.
 For example, a casting a generic parameter named value of type T to an integer type would look like this:

 \input{excerpts/pointer-dance.c.tex}

-[^3]: Note that explicit casts from generic types to non-generic types
+[^unsafe-casts]: Note that explicit casts from generic types to non-generic types
     are unsafe and generally regarded as bad practice.
 Using a match is a much safer way to deal with generic values.

 ## Generic pointers